 What does the Bible tell us about God’s timing?

-•“My thoughts are nothing like your thoughts,” says the Lord.
-“And my ways are far beyond anything you could imagine.
-For just as the heavens are higher than the earth, so my ways are higher than your ways and my thoughts higher than your thoughts.”
-Isaiah 55: 8-9 NLT.
+• “For my thoughts are not your thoughts, neither are your ways my ways, declared the Lord.
+As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
+Isaiah 55: 8-9.

-Compared to God, what do we know?
+Compared to God’s ways and thoughts, what do we know?

 That tiny dot of our knowledge symbolized our knowledge compared to God’s.
-(I don’t remember the book but his illustration stuck with me!)
+(I don’t remember the book, but his illustration stuck with me!)
 He might have even been generous with the dot.

 God’s knowledge and wisdom are far, far greater than ours.
 So when we question God’s timing, we are trying to fit our plans and purposes into God’s far superior timeline.

 •“There is a time for everything, and a season for every activity under the heavens.”
-Ecclesiastes 3:1.

 We don’t have to pretend that our losses don’t sting.
-But trusting in God’s perspective and wisdom vs my own desires brings me peace.
+But trusting in God’s character, perspective and wisdom vs my own desires brings me peace.
 (More on how to get to that place is coming up…)

 God is the great I AM who knows our past, present, and future.
 We can trust in God’s timing.